stephansemerad/nodes_and_edges/README.md

-Nodes and Edges is a Python Application for building own structures.
+Nodes and Edges is a Python Application for building own structures using cytoscape.

 ![alt text](https://github.com/stephansemerad/nodes_and_edges/blob/main/app/static/imgs/main.jpg)